Philadelphia Friends of Jacques Pépin organized by High Street Hospitality Group

 Pastry chef, Provenance

-Abigail Dahan trained at Gregoire Ferrandi with an apprenticeship at Gerard Mulot Patisserie.
-She worked at Ritz Carlton, Park Hyatt, and Joel Robuchon in Las Vegas, later serving as Executive Pastry Chef at Parc Restaurant for nearly eight years and at the Schulson Collective for two years.
-In 2024, she joined Provenance for its opening.
+She matriculated with Gregoire Ferrandi with an apprenticeship at the renowned Gerard Mulot Patisserie, then returned stateside to work in various luxury hotels and restaurants, such as Ritz Carlton, Park Hyatt, and Joel Robuchon in Las Vegas.
+She was more recently Executive Pastry Chef of Parc Restaurant for nearly eight years, and then Executive Pastry Chef for the Schulson Collective for two years.
+In 2024, she joined the team at Provenance for the highly anticipated opening.

 Christopher Kearse